-These data help to inform safe college operations.
-On a daily basis, and in collaboration with city partners, Keene State College closely monitors 18 criteria related to COVID-19 case rates within Keene State, the city of Keene, Cheshire County, and the state of New Hampshire and surrounding states.
+Also on this page is a matrix of criteria that is used to inform safe college operations.
+On a daily basis, and in collaboration with city partners, Keene State College closely monitors criteria related to COVID-19 case rates within Keene State, the city of Keene, Cheshire County, and the state of New Hampshire and surrounding states.
 Other monitored criteria include measures of hospitalization numbers, public restrictions, and availability of resources such as COVID-19 testing, staffing, personal protective equipment, and isolation and quarantine space, among other factors.
 Criteria are weighted based on the significance of the impact.
 This assessment provides a data-driven determination about whether the college’s operations should continue in-person, or change in some way, such as shifting to remote operations for teaching and college-related activities.

 The surveillance testing dashboard linked below provides a weekly snapshot of COVID-19 tests taken among faculty, staff and students, test results and status of isolation and quarantine.
-Data from pre-arrival testing that was completed in August, and test data from Keene State’s current weekly surveillance testing for faculty, staff and students who are on campus, are included.
-Cumulative data, which combines pre-arrival tests and weekly surveillance tests, is part of this dashboard.
-The dashboard will be updated weekly.
+This dashboard also shows local and county cases of COVID-19.
+Data from pre-arrival testing, and test data from Keene State’s current weekly surveillance testing for community members who are on campus, are included in this dashboard.
+This dashboard is updated weekly.

-Keene State and the City of Keene take bi-weekly wastewater (sewage) samples to predict the rate of COVID-19 infection in the community.
+Keene State and the City of Keene take bi-weekly wastewater (sewage) samples to predict the rate of COVID-19 infection in the community, based on the presence of the virus in wastewater.
 The results in the dashboard below are for analyses of wastewater samples for the College and surrounding neighborhoods and the larger City of Keene community.
-This dashboard will be updated weekly.
+This dashboard is updated weekly.

 Updated on May 5